Sonoma Train Town Day Trip

 The railroad also has a large turntable that connects to 11 tracks.
 The turntable is attached to an expansive, semicircle “roundhouse,” which can house up to nine locomotives and makes this portion of Sonoma Train Town the most elaborate miniature turntable and roundhouse combination in the world.

 Sonoma Train Town was built by the late Stanley Frank, who worked as a printer but had a strong passion for model trains.
 That passion led to a big dream that would come to fruition after Mr. Frank purchased a flat, 10-acre property in Sonoma and began construction of Train Town.

 Stanley Frank wanted his railroad and amusement park to resemble a historic Old West scene that would have existed in the Sierra Foothills in the late 1800s.
 He and his son planted over 1,000 trees and laid the railroad’s ties and spikes by hand.

 A 15-foot waterfall was completed in 1989, and several waterways further contribute to Train Town’s appeal.

-Sonoma Train Town railroad riders embark on their journey from a two-story loading platform complete with decorative clock tower.
+Sonoma Train Town railroad riders embark on their journey from a two-story loading platform complete with a decorative clock tower.
 The 20-minute train ride covers more than four miles of track as it travels over bridges and passes through tunnels.
 The trains make a short stop at the miniature town called Lakeview.

 Lakeview has a saloon, mercantile shop, school, jail, outhouse, and water tower.
 Sonoma Train Town’s petting zoo is also located in Lakeview.
 For just a few coins, guests can feed the friendly goats, alpacas, chickens and other critters who call Sonoma Train Townhome.

 In addition to the railroad, six amusement rides, complete with railroad-themed names, can be found in the park.
 The rides have height restrictions, but most will allow any height if accompanied by an adult.

 The Iron Horse Carousel and Sonoma Train Town Airlines are good choices for small children.
 The High Iron Ferris Wheel, Locomotion Scrambler, Dragon Train Coaster, and Chatanooga Choo-Choo Chairs are fun for slightly older and braver riders.